xMiguelx13/Active-Directory/README.md

 <br />
 <br />
-We did have an issue because the client was not wanting to connect to our DNS server for some reason.(First picture) So what I did was restart the DNS server on the Domain Controller and went back to the client and it worked.
+(Troubleshooting) We did have an issue because the client was not wanting to connect to our DNS server for some reason.(First picture) So what I found was that private IP addresses in a lab do not like to connect to themselves.
+To solve this issue, I double checked my steps to make sure I had the DNS server role in place.
+Next, under DHCP manager, I made sure the option "003 Router" was in place with the internal IP of (192.168.0.1).
+Secondly, I made sure that option "006 DNS Servers" also had our DC's IP Address.
+This pretty much told our client to use the DC a sour DNS server.
 For proof that we successfully connected to the internet, we were able to ping 'www.google.com'.
 <img src="https://i.imgur.com/igDtS91.png" height="80%" width="80%" alt="VM"/>
 <img src="https://i.imgur.com/GKA9IRn.png" height="80%" width="80%" alt="VM"/>
 <img src="https://i.imgur.com/dTpdpT8.png" height="80%" width="80%" alt="VM"/>